 At the La Peer Health Systems Hip Surgery Center of Excellence in Beverly Hills, our hip surgeons are leading experts in their field.
-Patients who opt to visit our world-renowned facilities for hip bursitis surgery will receive an unparalleled quality of service and care.
+Patients who opt to visit our world-renowned facilities for trochanteric bursitis surgery will receive an unparalleled quality of service and care.
 If you wish to benefit from our knowledge and expertise in the very latest and innovative hip surgery procedures, contact the Hip Surgery Center of Excellence at (888) 760-3378.

-Hip bursitis surgery requires a short rehabilitation period.
+trochanteric bursitis surgery requires a short rehabilitation period.
 Most patients will be up and walking the day after surgery but will require the use of canes or crutches for a few days after surgery.
 Any soreness from the surgery will be gone after a few days.
 Physical therapy is normally conducted for a period of about four to six weeks after surgery.
-Early studies show that arthroscopic hip bursitis surgery is quite effective.
+Early studies show that arthroscopic trochanteric bursitis surgery is quite effective.

 Q: How is hip bursitis diagnosed?